There are good and bad reasons to have more than one law firm website. Whether it makes sense for your law firm depends on several factors.

 There are several good reasons to have more than one law firm website.
-Here are just a few:
+Here are a few:

-You practice in separate locations or you have incompatible practice types
+Factor 1: You practice in separate locations or you have incompatible practice types

 However, if you practice criminal defense and family law, for example, you may confuse your potential clients or give them the wrong impression by keeping those two seemingly conflicting practice areas on the same website.